s-gas/full-stack-open/README.md

 # full-stack-open
-My solutions for University of Helsinki's Full Stack Open course
+My solutions for the University of Helsinki's Full Stack Open course